User-friendly introduction to PAC-Bayes bounds: Machine Learning and PAC Bounds

 thanks to Markov inequality.
-The combo ``exponential + Markov inequality'' is known as \textbf{Chernoff bound}.
-Chernoff bound is of course very useful together with exponential inequalities like Hoeffding's inequality. \item given a finite number of random variables $U_1,\dots,U_M$,
+The combo ``exponential + Markov inequality'' is known as \textbf{Chernoff's bounding technique}.
+It is is of course very useful together with exponential inequalities like Hoeffding's inequality. \item given a finite number of random variables $U_1,\dots,U_M$,